publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptD/m__us_usc_t42_s658a.md

 >         “(A) __In general.—__

->         The Secretary of Health and Human Services shall conduct a study of the implementation of the incentive payment system established by section 458 of the Social Security Act \[this section\], in order to identify the problems and successes of the system.
+>         The Secretary of Health and Human Services shall conduct a study of the implementation of the incentive payment system established by section 458 of the Social Security Act \[[42 U.S.C.
+658a][/us/usc/t42/s658a]\], in order to identify the problems and successes of the system.

 >         “(B) __Reports to the congress.—__